 WordPress Black Friday – Top 10 List

 So without further ado, here is my curated list of independent and high quality WordPress plugins.
 These plugins are not dominating search engine results during Black Friday this year, and so you could easily miss them.
-But they are all highly rated, well maintained, and solve real world problems that can help you save or make money as the world enters murky economic waters.
+But they are all highly rated, well maintained, and solve real world problems that can help you save or make money.

 A point-and-click CSS (and Sass) editor that removes the friction for both beginners and developers.
 You can use it to style absolutely any WordPress content - if you can see it you can style it.